 - Vegetables and occasional fruits.
 I know, I know, you’re thinking I’m crazy because your parakeets currently won’t even look at a slice of cucumber without having a panic attack, or ignore it completely.
 And I’m telling you (virtually guaranteeing) that if you are persistent and keep offering the good stuff multiple times a week in a variety of different ways and/or mixed with seed and millet you will eventually wear them down and have a pack of veggie-lovers!
 The absolute key is persistence.
 You can’t say after a month of trying that they hate vegetables because that is not long enough.
 These little guys can be more stubborn and fearful than one could possibly imagine.

 - New toys and perches.
 The great thing is that even though we might all joke around about “spoiling” our parakeets it really can’t be done!
 They need new toys and different perches regularly to keep their brains active and bodies exercised.
 So, if you were going to spend $4 on honey treats, why not spend it on the JW Pet Company Activitoy Lattice Chain Small Bird Toy instead?
-I’ve had that toy rotating in and out of cages for the past 2 years, which is comparably a really great value!
+I’ve had that toy rotating in and out of cages for the past 2 years, which is comparably a great value!
 I’ll put links at the end of this post to a few inexpensive and awesome toys.

 - Your time and attention.
-Really the best treat of all.
+The best treat of all.
 Even if you’re still in the taming process and they can barely tolerate the sight of you, sit by their cage for 15 minutes and sing them a song.
 Every day when I get home from work my first instincts are to start tidying up the house, make the parakeets a snack and generally get on with the million and one things I have to do.
 But, I make it a point to make eye contact and greet them, let them out of their cages, and stay put.
 For as long as they are interested in jumping on my head, screaming in my ear, or chewing on the seams of my shirt, I chill out and just hang.
 Sometimes I talk to them about my day or theirs, and sometimes we are quiet together.
 Thinking about it now, even though it can feel painful to slow it down and stop being productive, it’s one of the best things I do both for the parakeets and for me.

 I’m sure there are a million other ways to treat your ‘keet, but that’s my shortlist of relatively healthy and inexpensive (or free!) best treats for a parakeet.